 From Chelsea Bridge to Vauxhall, the north side of the river takes you through a straight-line landscape of roads and pillars and fences.
 Battersea Power Station dominates the view at all points of the path; you’ll have seen it from all angles by the end.
 If you can tune out from a road energised with traffic and slow your pace to that of the river, this really is a remarkable part of the city.

-8. The Saison Poetry Library
+8. The Poetry Library, Southbank Centre

 The top floor of the Southbank Centre is filled with British poetry from 1912 to the present day.
 From obscure, hand-printed pamphlets to full collections by the finest poets, plus most literary magazines ever published.
 This place is a real treat for lovers of the written word.
 It’s free to join, has a few tucked away study desks, and the reference section is worth dedicating some time to explore.